remscodes/drino/README.md

   // default: 'none'
   wrapper?: 'none' | 'response';

-  // AbortSignal to cancel HTTP Request with an AbortController
+  // AbortSignal to cancel HTTP Request with an AbortController.
-  // See below in section 'Abort Request' signal?: AbortSignal;
+  // See below in section 'Abort Request'. signal?: AbortSignal;

+  // Time limit from which the request is aborted.
+  //
+  // default: 0 (= meaning disabled)
+  //
+  // See below in section 'Timeout'. timeoutMs?: number;

+  // Retry a failed request a certain number of times on a specific http status.
+  // See below in section 'Request retry'. retry?: RetryConfig;

+  // Config to inspect download progress.
+  // See below in section 'Progress capturing'. progress?: ProgressConfig;
 }
 ```